ChandruSu/nscript/README.md

 `parseFloat`|Convert String into Float|String|Float

+# Testing

+You can test the NewScript interpreter implementation by running `cargo test` in your command line.
+Optionally, to generate coverage reports, install the [llvm-cov](https://crates.io/crates/cargo-llvm-cov/0.1.13#installation) rust crate and run `cargo llvm-cov --html`.

 ## Copyright and Licencing

 The NewScript interpreter will be available under the MIT license, see the [LICENSE](./LICENSE) document (omitted for submission) for more information.